If you’re a pooch parent, knowing by heart what can dogs eat and what foods are toxic to dogs is definitely a must.

 Totally!
 Almond butter is safe for your pooch and it even features a few cool health benefits like a shinier coat as well as keeping the blood pressure within the normal range.
 It is important to remember, though, that you should stick to the home-made variety rather than the ones you get at the store.
 This is because you can limit the amount of salt and oil when preparing the stuff.

 No!
 While pork is a type of meat that’s safe for dogs to consume, pork bones are an exception to the rule.
 Akin to other kinds of bones, pork bones tend to break into fragments when your pooch sinks his or her teeth into them.
 It’s even possible that your pet could be prone to esophageal injury and intestinal blockages if he or she swallows them.

 No!
 The typical sausage contains spices and herbs that are harmful to your dog.
-Besides having garlic and onion as mainstays in their list of ingredients, these processed meats also contain high levels of fat and salt.
+Besides having onion as mainstays in their list of ingredients, these processed meats also contain high levels of fat and salt.
 One type of sausage called chipolata even gets its name from the Italian word for “having onions.”